chandansp27/RepoChatter/README.md

 Github Repository Intepreter

-"Chat with your codebase"
+"Chat with any github codebase / own code"

-- Enter a valid URL of a repository or a subfolder or even a file
+- Enter a valid URL of a repository, subfolder or even a file
 - Use your github API to retrieve files and metadata from the URL and store them locally
-- Locally stored files are tokenized and vector embedded using Langchain and ChromaDB
+- Locally stored files are tokenized and vector-embedded using Langchain and ChromaDB
-- Using a query retrieve the top k chunks, feed it to an LLM, here in my code is OpenAI GPT 3.5 turbo
+- Using a query retrieve the top k chunks, and feed it to an LLM, here in my code I'm using OpenAI GPT 3.5 turbo
-- Chat with your files : )
+- Chat with the files : )

   Improvements pending:
     - Will try to use "git sparse-checkout" to get the files faster